lyngoctramvns/python-angular-typescript/TypeScript/README.md

 => Typescript is going to check which type of data type is coming in to as inputs

 => A function is returning a string

+=> JS doesn't have an integer runtime, so there are no int & float.
+It just defined as number

+### Best Practice

+* You don't have to always use colons and then type on every typescript variable.
+* Don't overuse ANY type